 In other work, Kalleberg co-authored a book (Precarious Asia: Global Capitalsim and Work in Japan, South Korea and Indonesia, Stanford University Press, 2022; with Kevin Hewison and Kwang-Yeong Shin) that examines the nature and politics of precarious work in these countries.
-He also recently co-edited (with David Howell) an issue of the Russell Sage Foundation journal on "Changing Job Quality, " as well as examining the impacts of labor market and social welfare institutions on well-being using data from two waves of the relationship between job insecurity and subjective well-being two waves of the European Social Surveys.
+He also recently co-edited (with David Howell) an issue of the Russell Sage Foundation journal on "Changing Job Quality, " as well as wrote a paper showing the impacts of labor market and social welfare institutions on well-being using data from two waves of the relationship between job insecurity and subjective well-being two waves of the European Social Surveys.